vijayanandrp/aws-batch-teraform-demo/README.md

 Step_02: `terraform plan`

-To create the stack,
-Step_03: `terraform apply --auto-approve`
+Step_03: `terraform apply --auto-approve` To create the stack

-To destroy the stack,
-Step_04:`terraform destroy --auto-approve`
+Step_04:`terraform destroy --auto-approve` To destroy the stack